Spectral Calculator

 Enter two or more input frequencies (as Hz or as pitches).
 For each pair the module computes:

-Each result shows exact Hz, nearest pitch name, MIDI note, cents deviation, and whether it reinforces an existing input partial.
+Each result shows exact Hz, nearest pitch name, cents deviation, and whether it sits near a harmonic of one of the inputs.
 Every tone can be played back individually.

 Implied fundamentals

-Given a set of input frequencies, the module also searches for a fundamental that would make the inputs a clean harmonic-series subset.
+Given a set of input frequencies, the module also searches for a fundamental that would make the inputs a clean subset of a single harmonic series.
 If your inputs are 660, 880, and 1100 Hz, the implied fundamental is 220 Hz (the inputs are partials 3, 4, and 5).
-This is how the ear reconstructs a missing fundamental in organ pipes and in sparse chord voicings.
+This is the same mechanism by which the ear reconstructs a missing fundamental in organ pipes and in sparse chord voicings.

 Who this is for

-Spectral composers writing dyads that need a specific Tartini tone to complete a chord.
-Orchestration students studying why certain close-voiced chords feel bottom-heavy.
-Sound designers layering fundamentals where none are synthesized.
-Acousticians teaching psychoacoustic demonstrations.
-For the full overtone series from a single fundamental (as opposed to combination tones between multiple inputs), use Harmonic Series.
+The Spectral Calculator is aimed at anyone thinking about the sonorities that emerge between notes rather than the notes themselves.
+Spectral composers use it to write dyads that need a specific Tartini tone to complete a chord, orchestration students use it to understand why certain close-voiced chords feel bottom-heavy, sound designers use it to layer fundamentals where none are synthesized, and acousticians use it for psychoacoustic demonstrations.
+For the full overtone series from a single fundamental, rather than combination tones between several inputs, use Harmonic Series.